 ESDL is licensed under the Apache 2.0 license, a permissive free software license written by the Apache Software Foundation.
 It allows users to use ESDL for any purpose, to distribute it, to modify it, and to distribute modified versions of the software under the terms of the license, without concern for royalties.

 ESDL is used in many internal TNO projects each with a different focus.
 Several applications, tooling and simulation models have been developped during the last few months.
 More and more external projects with partners start using it.
-To get an impression of the possibilities have a look at this page
+To get an impression of the possibilities have a look at this page for tooling and this page for projects

 This documentation contains the following chapters: